-• African Americans are more likely to develop Colon Cancers at an earlier age.
+• Age over 45• African Americans are more likely to develop Colon Cancers at an earlier age.
 For African- Americans, average risk screening begins at 45.• Family History of colon cancer – a first-degree relative (parent, sibling, child) with colon cancer increases risk.• Some gastrointestinal illnesses such as Ulcerative Colitis increase your risk.• Obesity• Smoking

 Make sure that your doctor is aware of any medications you take regularly.
 Some medications, like blood thinners, must be stopped prior to your procedure, but only under your doctor’s supervision.
 Over-the-counter medications such as vitamins and herbal supplements can also affect your procedure, so include them in your medical history.

 On the day of your scheduled procedure, you should arrive at the Kips Bay Endoscopy Center as directed.
 Wear loose, comfortable clothing.
 Don’t bring jewelry or other valuables.
 Make sure to have arranged for someone to sign you out of the facility after the procedure – this is a New York State regulation and cannot be modified.
 Please remember that although the procedure itself may take only 15 to 20 minutes, total facility time generally averages 2 to 2.5 hours – plan accordingly.
 You will be given an anesthetic by the facility anesthesiologist for you to be comfortable during your procedure.
 You will be closely monitored before, during and after the procedure by the anesthesiologist.
 A colonoscopy is generally well tolerated.
 Most people will not have any memory of their procedure and usually feel quite well and relaxed afterwards.
 Follow your doctor’s instructions regarding post-procedure activities.
 After you are discharged from the facility, you may eat a light, non-greasy meal, but you should avoid alcohol, exercise, driving or operating machinery for the rest of the day.